Full Metal Jacket (1987)

 After graduation, Hartman assigns each recruit a MOS (Military Occupational Specialty), most of them as 0300 (Infantry).
 One exception is Joker who is assigned as a 4212 (Basic Military Journalism).
 On the platoon's last night on Parris Island, Joker draws fire watch (guard patrol), during which he discovers Pyle in the bathroom loading his M-14 rifle with live ammunition.
 Frightened, Joker attempts to calm the insane Pyle, who begins shouting, executing drill commands, and reciting the Rifleman's Creed.
 The noise awakens Hartman, who confronts Pyle and demands that he drop the rifle.
 When Pyle refuses and does not respond, Hartman hurls further insults at him.
 Pyle responds by shooting Hartman dead, and then aims the rifle at Joker.
 Joker pleads with Pyle, who lowers the rifle and nods, possibly in recognition of Joker as a friend.
 Pyle sits down on a toilet, places the muzzle of the weapon in his mouth and pulls the trigger, killing himself.

 That evening in the barracks, Rafterman talks with the others GIs about wanting to go into combat, as Joker claims he has done.
 One of the other GIs mocks Joker, saying he knows Joker has never been in combat because he doesn't have the "thousand-yard stare."
-The sound of nearby gunfire interrupts their argument.
+The sound of nearby artillery fire interrupts their argument.
 The North Vietnamese Army is attacking and attempting to overrun the base in what turns out to be the beginning of the Tet Offensive.
 Joker's unit returns fire but the base is not attacked as heavily as other locations.

 The next day, the staff learns about enemy attacks throughout South Vietnam.
 Joker's commander, Lt.
 Lockhart (John Terry), assigns Joker to Phu Bai, a Marine forward operating-base near the ancient Vietnamese city of Hue, to cover the combat taking place in the area.
 Rafterman accompanies him, hoping to get some combat experience.
 During the helicopter ride, Joker and Rafterman encounter an insane door gunner who shoots indiscriminately at unarmed Vietnamese civilians on the ground, boasting about his ability to kill.